billfitzgerald/infosec-primer/getting_started.md

 <figure>
   <img alt="Sample log output from ZAP Proxy" src="images/image50.png" width="624.00" height="113.33" title="Sample log output from ZAP Proxy">
     <br>
-  <figcaption>Image Caption: Sample log output from ZAP Proxy.</figcaption>
+  <figcaption>Image Caption: Sample log output from ZAP proxy</figcaption>
 </figure>
 </div>

 Once a browser or mobile device has been configured to send traffic to a proxy, the proxy can observe and capture [http](glossary.md#h.glossary-http) (non-encrypted) traffic without additional setup.
 However, capturing [https](glossary.md#h.glossary-https) traffic requires additional steps.
 A detailed technical description of https ([SSL](glossary.md#h.glossary-secure-socket-layer)) and [TLS](glossary.md#h.glossary-transport-layer-security) are beyond the scope of this document.
-However a general description of how a proxy can observe https traffic, along with basic setup steps, is included below.
+However, a general description of how a proxy can observe https traffic, along with basic setup steps, is included below.

-The normal operation of https creates an [encrypted](glossary.md#h.glossary-encryption) connection between the web browser/app and the resources with which it communicates.
+The normal operation of https creates an [encrypted](glossary.md#h.glossary-encryption) connection between the Web browser/app and the resources with which it communicates.
 Because the traffic is encrypted, the proxy is not able to decipher the encrypted contents of the messages sent or received.
-To see the encrypted traffic, we must configure the browser or device to "trust" the proxy and allow it to decode the https communication by installing an SSL certificate - generated by the proxy - in the browser or device.
+To see the encrypted traffic, we must configure the browser or device to "trust" the proxy and allow it to decode the https communication by installing an SSL certificate -- generated by the proxy -- in the browser or device.
 This SSL certificate allows the proxy to decrypt the messages as they are received by the user, and then re-encrypt the messages before sending them to the ultimate recipient.
-The following [diagram from the OWASP ZAP](https://github.com/zaproxy/zap-core-help/blob/master/src/help/zaphelp/contents/images/maninthemiddle.png) [documentation](https://github.com/zaproxy/zap-core-help/blob/master/src/help/zaphelp/contents/images/maninthemiddle.png) (image released under a [CC-SA](http://creativecommons.org/licenses/by-sa/3.0/) license) illustrates the connections between the user, proxy and web resources.
+The following [diagram from the OWASP ZAP](https://github.com/zaproxy/zap-core-help/blob/master/src/help/zaphelp/contents/images/maninthemiddle.png) [documentation](https://github.com/zaproxy/zap-core-help/blob/master/src/help/zaphelp/contents/images/maninthemiddle.png) (image released under a [CC-SA](http://creativecommons.org/licenses/by-sa/3.0/) license) illustrates the connections among the user, the proxy, and Web resources.

 <div align="center">
 <figure>
   <img alt="An overview of OWASP ZAP Proxy" src="images/image106.png" width="578.00" height="184.00" title="An overview of OWASP ZAP Proxy">
     <br>
-  <figcaption>Image Caption: An overview of OWASP ZAP Proxy.</figcaption>
+  <figcaption>Image Caption: An overview of OWASP ZAP Proxy</figcaption>
 </figure>
 </div>